-Microsoft Excel is not a Database
+Microsoft Excel 365 is not a Database

 The main difference between an Access database and an Excel workbook is how the data is stored, organized, manipulated, and ultimately visualized.
-Working in a spreadsheet is nothing like working in a database.
-Most people do not do their charting, or analysis in a database, they do that in Microsoft Excel.
-The best way to use databases is to house the data, and then send the data sets to Excel for data visualization.
+Prior to Microsoft Excel 365, working in a spreadsheet is nothing like working in a database.

 What is a Relational Database